 We used u as a random term to account for the sample relatedness. u follows the normal distribution mvNormal(0, σK), where K was the kinship matrix of the samples.
 For each K entry, genotype-based relatedness for the sample pair, or IBS (identical by state) coefficient, was computed using the full spectrum of genomic variants in the ADSP samples.
 PLINK was used for fast kinship estimation on the massive genotype data.

-ki,j= 1M m=1M(gm,i* gm,j+1- gm,i*1- gm,j )

-ki,j is the IBS relatedness between sample i and j.
-M is the variant number. gm,i and gm,j is the genotype of variant m in sample i and j, respectively.

 Linear mixed models in the frequentist scheme

 To compare the performances of our method to that of a LMM in the frequentist scheme in analyzing the ADSP dataset, we built a LMM as follow: